Automatic Failover and Fault Tolerance ● Automated Backup with Veeam

-With Casbay’s VMware vSphere, you’ll get your own rack with personalized CPU, RAM and access to the network.
-Packages of resources allow you to run several VMs on your private cloud infrastructure.
-Set up any form of VM with your chosen operating system, and have complete freedom to assign resources such as CPU and memory as required.
-You can also individually customize the storage space and network traffic to build the ideal business environment–with the option of installing dedicated firewalls and load balancers.
+Casbay’s VMware vSphere server is a great way to start virtualization.
+With Casbay’s VMware vSphere server, you will have your own rack with personalized CPU, RAM, and network access.
+The resource pack allows you to run multiple VMs on the private cloud infrastructure.
+Set up any form of VM with your chosen operating system, and you can completely freely allocate resources such as CPU and memory as needed.
+You can also customize storage space and network traffic individually to build an ideal business environment-you can choose to install a dedicated firewall and load balancer.

-We’ll have the layer of hardware and virtualization, as well as a dedicated engineering team to track it for you.
-You’ll have peace of mind with just our Simple SLA, but you’ll also have upgrading choices to choose from for those who want that little bit more.
+We will have the hardware and virtualization layer, as well as a dedicated engineering team to track it for you.
+Just use our simple SLA, you can sit back and relax, but for those who want more, you can also choose to upgrade.

 Fault Tolerance (FT)

 The Fault Tolerance allows a virtual machine (VM) to persist through a hardware failure, just like High Availability.
 High Availability Fault Tolerance utilizes resources so that VMs can still be powered on from a new host in the event of a hardware failure.
 Furthermore, Fault Tolerance is a live shadow instance of a VM that runs on a secondary host.
 Even if a host unexpectedly fails, Fault Tolerance allows the VM to continue running without any data loss or connectivity to the end user or the VM.

 Storage vMotion in VMware vShphere solutions is used for migrating data to another datastore on a connected disk, which is a similar feature to vMotion.
 It performs similar to vMotion, however, it provides administrators with the ability to manage storage issues like high latency.
 Learn More.